SanyamJain2704/tda_basics/Rebuttal.md

 11. **COLLAB results** We re-checked the COLLAB baseline with original GIN paper[1].
 We verified the reported results against the original GIN evaluation.
 The original GIN reports 80.2 ± 1.9% on COLLAB for the standard GIN-0 variant.
 These results are _substantially closer to our vanilla GIN result of 81.0% than the 67–68% range_ cited by the reviewer.

 [1]K. Xu et al. “How Powerful are Graph Neural Networks?”
 In: International Conference on Learning Representations.
 ICLR 2019

+12. **Lemma 1 proof** : We thank the reviewer for this observation — it identifies a genuine gap in the original proof, and we agree with the assessment fully.
+The lemma's proof assumed the regularizer enforces a hard constraint that it does not actually enforce: an unconstrained soft L2 penalty provides no optimization-theoretic guarantee that any fixed variance bound is achieved.
+We have revised the claim accordingly, renaming Lemma 1 to Proposition 1 and reframing it explicitly as heuristic motivation rather than a proven guarantee, exactly as the reviewer suggests.
+We have correspondingly updated Section 6.2 and Appendix C.2